-Parent University supported 37 kindergarten teachers to host a Summer Learning Session to promote literacy during summertime and prevent summer learning loss.
-Building capacity of teachers is a way that Parent University can leverage its investment and reach more students and families.
-It is also a strategy for sustainability by building teachers' capacity for family engagement across the district.
+Parent University supported thirty-seven kindergarten teachers to host a Summer Learning Session to equip families with strategies to promote literacy during summertime and prevent summer learning loss.
+Building capacity of teachers is a way that the Parent University can leverage its investment and reach more students and families.